patrikis-angelos/tracking-api/README.md

 # Healthify Api

-This is the backend of my Healthify app that consistes of 3 tables, users, units and measurements.
+This is the backend of my Healthify app which consists of 3 tables, users, units, and measurements.
-The api is hosted in heroku.
+The API is hosted in Heroku.
 The base url is https://fast-escarpment-85327.herokuapp.com and has the following endpoints

 - POST /users
 Arguments: